Leg Injury Compensation Claims

 Both psychological and physical rehabilitation may be provided to you depending on your injuries and the impact they have on your life.
 When you have lost a limb, you may be feeling a mix of emotions, and if the amputation has occurred as a result of trauma (for instance, if it involved a serious accident) then there may be an increased risk of developing post-traumatic stress disorder.
 Psychological rehabilitation may be just as important on the overall road to recovery as physical rehabilitation.

 Amputations can massively affect a person’s way of life, especially an amputation which affects mobility as much as leg amputations do.
-Not only do they restrict mobility, but a leg amputation can have an impact upon travelling, your work life and any hobbies you enjoy.
+Not only do they restrict mobility, but a leg amputation can have an impact on travelling, your work life and any hobbies you enjoy.
 Our team understand the effect that an amputation can have on you, your family and everyone else in your day to day life and will be there to offer support at every stage.

 AFTERCARE & REHABILITATION

-For more serious leg injuries, our specialist team of solicitors will make a thorough assessment of your situation in order to determine what is needed in order to put you in the best position you can be in following your accident.
+For more serious injuries, our specialist team of solicitors will make a thorough assessment of your situation in order to determine what is needed in order to put you in the best position you can be in following your accident.
 This will most likely involve the provision of physiotherapy to help you get your strength back in your legs and to help you walk again.
 We work closely with medical experts to get an accurate picture of any adaptations or treatment you need to help you recover or to make your life easier after an accident.

 For claims involving the loss of a limb more complex rehabilitation may be required, including the fitting of prosthetic limbs.
 This would also require extensive physiotherapy for you to adjust to life wearing a prosthetic limb as you would need to compensate for the loss of muscle and bone in the amputated limb.
 A physiotherapist would be required to assist in strengthening the muscles remaining in the limb so you could cope with the demands of an artificial limb.

-Claims involving serious leg injuries may mean that the injured person requires mobility aids or modifications to the home in order to make life easier following injury.
+Claims involving severe leg trauma may mean that the injured person requires mobility aids or modifications to the home in order to make life easier following injury.
 Wheelchairs may be needed to travel long or short distances, or you may require a stairlift in your home.
 Our expert solicitors can arrange any physiotherapy and help you claim for any modifications or equipment you might need to aid with mobility following an accident.
 We can also help you claim for any loss of earnings while you are out of a job, and any future loss of earnings if you are unable to go back to work following the accident.

 A broken or fractured leg can take months to heal, and amputations can affect the rest of your life.
 This means that you could be out of work for some time, if not indefinitely.
 Unfortunately, in this time, money can become a growing concern.
 After suffering a serious leg injury, the last thing you need to be worrying about is how you are going to cope with the costs of everyday living.
 Therefore, in an attempt to relieve the financial burden, we will apply for interim payments to be made to cover the costs of everyday expenses, special equipment and any other items you need to assist you in this already turbulent time.
 We cannot always guarantee that we can recover these early payments but we will always do our best to support you and your family wherever possible throughout the claim process.